 Note: In the rising action stage, all of the crises should build tension towards — and correspond with — the story’s major climax.
 Like the three-act narrative structure, the Fichtean Curve’s climax typically occurs two-thirds through the book.

-While this structure lends itself well to flashback-heavy novels such Everything I Never Told You, it is also incredibly common in theatre.
+While this structure lends itself well to flashback-heavy novels such as Everything I Never Told You, it is also incredibly common in theatre.
 In stage plays like The Cherry Orchard and A Doll’s House, the action takes place in a fixed time and place, but backstory and character development are revealed through moments of high drama that occur before the audience’s eyes.

-7. Save the Cat
+6. Save the Cat Beat Sheet

 Another variation of the three-act structure, this framework created by Hollywood screenwriter Blake Snyder, has been widely championed by storytellers across many media forms.